walterfreeman/phy211/syllabus.md

 and the like, are never a good idea.
 The point of writing is to have original thoughts and communicate them clearly; if you are merely taking someone else's thoughts and repainting them, you are not learning anything about either science or writing.
 The name for this sort of thing is _substitution plagiarism_; as the name implies, it's a type of plagiarism.
 We want you to tell your _own_ story.
+-->

-We reserve the right to seek a sanction of course failure for any violation of the Academic Integrity Policy.
+We reserve the right to seek a sanction of course failure for any instance of academic dishonesty.

 *(The following is boilerplate from the University)*